 We would like to send you information about products, services and our business, which may be of interest to you.
 Such information could be sent by post, email, or telephone.

 We will ask whether you would like us to send you marketing messages on the first occasion that you provide any relevant contact information (i.e. on signing up to trade with us).
-If you do opt in to receive such marketing from us, you can opt out at any time (see ‘What rights do you have?’ below for further information).
-If you have any queries about how to opt out, or if you are receiving messaged you do not want to, you can contact us using the details provided below.
+If you do opt-in to receive such marketing from us, you can opt out at any time (see ‘What rights do you have?’ below for further information).
+If you have any queries about how to opt out, or if you are receiving messages you do not want to, you can contact us using the details provided below.

 We may do a credit check on you so that we can make credit decisions about you, to prevent and detect fraud and money laundering.
 Any such search will be recorded on the files of the credit reference agency.

 We may also disclose information about how you conduct your account to credit reference agencies and your information may be linked to records relating to other people living at the same address with whom you are financially linked.